The country of China

 Man made Geography

-Historically the Great Wall defines the north wall country of China as much as anything, it is even mentioned in the Chinese National Anthem.
+Historically the Great Wall defines the northern border of China as much as anything, it is even mentioned in the Chinese National Anthem.
 The world's longest canal, Grand Canal runs north-south and knits together the important rivers as they flow east to the sea.
-When contact with Central Asia and Europe took the over-land route it was the Silk Road into China that carried the goods through the natural gateway into Gansu.
+When contact with Central Asia and Europe took the over-land route it was the Silk Road into China that carried the goods through the natural gateway into north-western Gansu.

 Geology